Relec Electronics Ltd Terms and Conditions

 10. Export terms

 10.1.
-Where Goods are supplied by the Supplier for export outside of the United Kingdom the following additional provisions shall apply:-
+Where Goods are supplied by the Supplier for export outside of the United Kingdom the following additional provisions shall apply:

 10.1.1.
-The Customer shall be responsible for complying with any legislation or regulations governing:-
+The Customer shall be responsible for complying with any legislation or regulations governing:

-(i) The importation of the Goods into the country of destination and for payment of any duties thereon; and
+(i) The importation of the Goods into the country of destination and for payment of any duties thereon;

-(ii) Compliance of the Goods in general including in relation to product safety, packaging and labelling in the country of destination.
+(ii) Compliance of the Goods in general including in relation to product safety, packaging and labelling in

 10.1.2.
 The Goods shall be delivered ex Works.

 10.2.
-Clause 5 shall not apply and the Supplier shall have no liability for any claim in respect of any defect which would be apparent on inspection and which is made after Delivery takes
+Clause 5 shall not apply and the Supplier shall have no liability for any claim in respect of any defect which would be apparent on inspection and which is made after Delivery takes place as detailed in clause 10.1.2.

 11. Limitation of liability